 It’s estimated that around 5.7 million Americans are currently living with dementia.
-Of those people, over 60% of them are suffering from Alzheimer’s Disease.
-Dementia, especially progressive dementia, can be a truly devastating ailment.
+Of those people, over 60% are suffering from Alzheimer’s Disease.
+Dementia, especially progressive dementia, can be a genuinely devastating ailment.

 What Is Progressive Dementia?
 Signs, Symptoms and More

-But by understanding what the signs, symptoms, and causes of dementia are, you and your loved ones can be better prepared and understanding of the condition.
+But by understanding what the signs, symptoms, and causes of dementia are, you and your loved ones can be better prepared and understand the condition.
 Are you interested in learning more?
-If so, then continue reading, and we’ll walk you through everything you need to know.
+If so, continue reading, and we’ll walk you through everything you need to know.

 What Is Dementia?

-Dementia is an umbrella term that describes a variety of symptoms that affect memory as well as social and mental abilities severely enough to change one’s daily life.
+Dementia is an umbrella term that describes various symptoms that affect memory and social and mental abilities severely enough to change one’s daily life.
 Dementia isn’t a specific disease.
 However, several different conditions can lead to dementia.

-Although memory loss is a common aspect of dementia, memory loss can be caused by a variety of factors.
+Although memory loss is a common aspect of dementia, memory loss can be caused by various factors.
 Because of this, experiencing memory troubles doesn’t automatically mean that you have dementia.

 The most common cause of progressive dementia in older adults is Alzheimer’s disease.
 However, there are several other causes of dementia too.
 On the positive side, some symptoms of dementia can be reversed, depending on the cause.